More about This Topic

 Many people hire me to handle their divorce or parentage action in Chicago without meeting me personally.
-They see my reviews online or they can tell that I “know what I’m talking about” after a quick phone call.
+Potential clients read my hundreds of articles about Illinois divorce, see my reviews online or they can tell that I “know what I’m talking about” after a quick phone call.

-When scheduling an initial consultation there are items I would prefer you bring which I have listed below:
+When scheduling an initial consultation there is some preparation and items I would prefer that you bring to the consult.
+They have listed below: